fullstackdevlop/javascript-interview-questions/README.md

 - Removing elements from an array.

-- Inserting new elements into an array.
+- Adding new elements into an array.

 - Replacing elements in an array.